-But millions of people will still be travelling in their cars despite the weather – and for whom being prepared for the icy road conditions is of great importance.
+But millions of people will still be travelling in their cars despite the snowy weather – and for whom being prepared for the icy road conditions is of great importance.

 Here are 10 tips and facts for those driving on Britain's snow-and-ice covered roads...

 In fact, you should clear every surface; if a piece of snow from your vehicle falls into the path of another road user you could face an on-the-spot fine of £100.

-Don't be tempted to use other items to hand (credit cards, CDs etc.) and opt for de-icer instead of hot water, which might cause the glass to break if it gets into a crack.
+Don't be tempted to use other items to hand (credit cards, CDs etc.) to clear the ice from your vehicle, and opt for de-icer instead of hot water, which might cause the glass to break if it gets into a crack.

 Driving in heavy jackets and gloves can make it harder to control your vehicle.
 Opt for thinner layers that keep you sufficiently warm but do not get in the way of steering or gear changing.

-Leave more space than normal between you and the vehicle in front.
-Reduce your speed to better stay in control.
+When the roads are icy, leave more space than normal between you and the vehicle in front.

 The legal minimum is 1.6mm, but you might think about investing in winter tyres with tread depths of 3mm, offering better grip in icy conditions.

 A cheaper alternative to winter tyres, snow socks and tyre chains can give you much-needed grip in the snow, with the latter being most effective.

 Frost can be troublesome to remove from your windows – but can usually be prevented simply by placing an old sheet, blanket or section of cardboard over the top of your vehicle over night.

-Make sure you know ahead of time about any congested roads on your route.
-Getting to work is likely to take longer than usual, so pencil in additional time.
+Driving to work in snowy or icy conditions is likely to take longer than usual, so pencil in additional time.
 Do not rush, even if you risk being late.